DISCLAIMER:

 sun caressing her as the breeze brought both coolness from the sea and the

 scent of the flowers that bloomed along the walkway to the beach.
-The moment could not be more perfect.
+The moment couldn't be more perfect.
 So why, Janeway asked herself as she stepped

 out of the surf and threw herself onto her towel, couldn't she relax?